wickett/word-cloud-generator/README.md

 # word-cloud-generator
 It's a golang web app that takes a block of text and turns it into a word cloud.
+If you like this class be sure to star the github repo!

 ## Notice
 This project is under active development.
 This project is being created as a sample app for an upcoming training class on Continuous Delivery with Lynda.com.
 You can see previous courses we have made at https://lynda.com/JamesWickett.
 Thanks!